Josh-Ramen/JoshBot/README.md

 ## Can I copy the code?

 Feel free, as long as you don't use my user ID in some nefarious way.
-You could probably make all of this yourself without my help.
+You could probably make all of this yourself without my help, though I'm totally fine with you using this as a reference or even ripping it wholecloth.

 ## Can I copy the art?